Animation Output Settings

 ✭ Note: To generate a video file, you must have FFmpeg installed.
 Learn more.

-- Delete frame files after video creation - In order for the video to be created, each frame must first be generated.
-Select this option to delete the frames afterwards.
+Delete frame files after video creation - In order for the video to be created, each frame must first be generated.
+Select this option to delete the frames after the render is complete.
+It might be useful, however, to keep them if re-rendering is a possibility.

 Format – Select the file format of the frames.